25 Things You Need In Your Winter Emergency Car Kit

 Winter Emergency Car Kit

 Winter driving.
 The two words can accelerate worry, distress, anxiety - maybe even abject fear - for almost any driver.
+Harsh winter road conditions can be dangerous to even the most experienced and skilled drivers.
 When snow is deep, roads are icy, and winds are gusting, winter driving can be difficult and dangerous.
 An item that can help dull those fears is a winter emergency car kit.

-A good winter emergency car kit will prepare you to stay safe in case of winter driving problems or if you have to spend longer-than-expected time in your car.
+A good winter emergency car kit will prepare you to stay safe in case of winter driving problems or if you must spend longer than expected in your car.
 Road closures, slippery roads, icy conditions, and other winter-weather driving realities and mishaps can turn a winter drive into a nightmare.
 You may be able to solve some driving problems quickly by yourself, or a passerby may help you.
-Other times, however, you may be stranded in your car until police, a tow truck, or others arrive to help.
+Other times, however, you may be stranded in your car until police, a tow truck, or other emergency responders arrive to help.
 What if your vehicle's engine isn't working, and you have no heat?
-What if your vehicle spins out and crashes?
+What if your vehicle spins out?

 There are plenty of scary what-ifs.
-For example, if your car breaks down on a remote winter road, you slide into a snowy ditch on icy roads, or maybe you are stuck in a multi-car pileup during a winter storm, help may not be expected for hours.
+For example, if your car breaks down on a remote winter road help may not be expected for hours.
 How will you stay warm?
 What will you eat?
 Will your phone run out of power?
 Your best bet to stay safe in these situations is preparation.
 Like the Scouts' motto: Be prepared.
-Pack a good winter emergency car kit and store it in your vehicle when the weather is still comfortable.
-This kit can keep you and others safe during dangerous situations through the winter months in sub-zero and freezing temperatures until help arrives.
+Pack a good winter emergency car kit and store it in your vehicle when the weather is comfortable.
+This kit has the needed emergency supplies to keep you and others safe during dangerous situations through the winter months in sub-zero and freezing temperatures until help arrives.

 What Do I Need In My Winter Emergency Car Kit?